BDC Hamburger Icon

 In an analog system, physical trunk lines connect the business’s private branch exchange (PBX) to the public switched telephone network (PSTN).

-A PBX is a private telephone network that allows the phones in your office to connect with each other and outside callers.
+A PBX is a private telephone network that allows the phones in your office to connect with each other and external callers.
 A PBX system routes inbound and outbound calls and has advanced features like call blocking and call forwarding.

 The technology supports a business’s phone systems, bringing the cloud’s scalability, cost benefits and analytics features to its landline.
-Switching from analog connections can also improve call quality.
+Transitioning from analog connections can improve call quality.
+Plus, businesses can continue to use their existing PBX hardware to make phone calls.

 What’s the difference between SIP trunking and VoIP?

-SIP trunking takes advantage of VoIP to allow businesses to place and receive calls via the cloud.
-VoIP can be used independently of SIP by using alternative signaling protocols like H.323 and MGCP.
+• SIP trunking: SIP trunking takes advantage of VoIP to allow businesses to place and receive calls via the cloud.
+Cloud-based phone systems are highly efficient for companies.

 Pros and cons of SIP trunking